 Signs and Labeling – The work area MAY be posted for biosafety level one.
 Signs may be obtained from the AES ES&H Coordinator or the APS Biosafety Officer.

 Personal Protective Equipment – As specified in any written SOP for the experiment or by standard BSL1 safety practices.
 Laboratory coats should be worn to prevent contamination.
-Protective eyewear should be worn for procedures in which splashes of material is anticipated.
+Protective eyewear (safety glasses with shield shields(ANSI Z87.1))should be worn for procedures in which splashes of material is anticipated.
 Gloves should be worn if there are breaks in the skin and alternatives to powdered latex golves should be available.

 Unless otherwise noted in the approved experiment safety plan,